squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 ### Tokenizer lookahead

-The [default tokenizer] of [lunr] uses a regular expression to split a given string by matching each character against the [separator] as defined in `mkdocs.yml`.
+The [default tokenizer] of [lunr] uses a regular expression to split a given string by matching each character against the [`separator`][separator] as defined in `mkdocs.yml`.
 This doesn't allow for more complex separators based on lookahead or multiple characters.

 Fortunately, __our new search implementation provides an advanced tokenizer__ that doesn't have these shortcomings and supports more complex regular